Diagnosing Borderline Personality Disorder And Finding Treatment That Works

 David: From my understanding, one of the biggest difficulties facing individuals who have BPD is maintaining stable relationships.
 This is a great cause of consternation for those people who are on the other side of the relationship.
 What causes this?

 Dr Heller: There are a number of problems.
-The three most significant are 1) inappropriate mood swings; 2) misinterpretation of motives; and 3) remembering those misinterpreted motives as real.
+The three most significant are 1) inappropriate mood swings; 2) misinterpretation of motives; 3) remembering those misinterpreted motives as real.
 Oftentimes self-fulfilling prophecies occur, and self-hate eventually leads to a significant other coming to the same conclusion - that the individual isn't worth being with.

 David: I have received a few requests for the official criteria -- the DSM criteria for Borderline Personality Disorder.
 Here they are: